marinoandrea/hangman-cli/README.md

 #### Functional

 - FREQ-7.1: To perform a guess, the system must ask the Player via command-line input.
-- FREQ-7.2: If the guess by the Player is not a valid Game String or Game Character, the system shall inform the Player that it is not and redo the input request.
+- FREQ-7.2: If the guess by the Player is not a valid Game String, Game Character, or upper case Game Character, the system shall inform the Player that it is not and redo the input request.
+- FREQ-7.3: Game Characters in upper case shall be converted to their lower case form by the system, and further processed as a lower case Game Character.
-- FREQ-7.3: If the guess is a valid Game String, but the length of the guess is not equal to the length of the Game String, the system shall inform the Player and redo the input request.
+- FREQ-7.4: If the guess is a valid Game String, but the length of the guess is not equal to the length of the Game String, the system shall inform the Player and redo the input request.
-- FREQ-7.4: If the guess is valid and not a duplicate, but the guessed Game Character is not part of the Game String, the system shall substract one 'life' from the amount of 'lives'.
+- FREQ-7.5: If the guess is valid and not a duplicate, but the guessed Game Character is not part of the Game String, the system shall substract one 'life' from the amount of 'lives'.
-- FREQ-7.5: If the guess is valid, a Game String, and not a duplicate, but not equal to the to be guessed Game String, the system shall substract one 'life' from the amount of 'lives'.
+- FREQ-7.6: If the guess is valid, a Game String, and not a duplicate, but not equal to the to be guessed Game String, the system shall substract one 'life' from the amount of 'lives'.
-- FREQ-7.6: If the guess is valid, but a duplicate, the system shall inform the player that it is a duplicate and not substract any lives.
+- FREQ-7.7: If the guess is valid, but a duplicate, the system shall inform the player that it is a duplicate and not substract any lives.
-- FREQ-7.7: If the Player inputs a EOF character or performs a Keyboard Interrupt during input, the system shall end the corresponding Game Instance.
+- FREQ-7.8: If the Player inputs a EOF character or performs a Keyboard Interrupt during input, the system shall end the corresponding Game Instance.

 ### Winner/Loser

 The Winner/Loser feature assign a win-condition to the game.
+This feature has a high priority, because it transforms the guessing into a game.
+Without this feature, a Player can make an infinite amount of guesses.

 #### Functional

-- FREQ-8.1: The win-condition is if the word is completely guessed, either via Game Character guessing or via Game String guessing, before the amount of lives reach zero.
+- FREQ-8.1: The win-condition is that the word is completely guessed, either via Game Character guessing or via Game String guessing, before the amount of lives reach zero.
 - FREQ-8.2: If the amount of lives reach zero before the word is guessed, the system shall inform the Player they lost and display the actual word.